Career and Life Design

-Journal writing is a very accessible way to open up new horizons in your life as well as in personal and professional development and in creative expressive writing.
+Journal writing is a very accessible way to open up new horizons in your life as well as in inner personal and professional development and in creative expressive writing.

 It can also offer you a glimpse into what Dr Ira Progoff, the author of At a Journal Workshop called “your own transpersonal nature and to experience “knowledge beyond understanding … that comes to us at depth.”